 Of the 1,500 English language students at Doña Ana Village, approximately 90% arrived with little to no English comprehension.
 While most students are children and teens, there are some adults who are eager to learn English as well.
 The donation comprises of mostly board and picture books as well as English as a Second Language (ESL) and chapter books for the small number of students that arrived with moderate levels of English comprehension.
 USAID workers facilitate youth and family activities such as read along and one-on-one tutoring.

 “Learning to read and write in any language begins with a book.
 Providing these English language books to Afghan children and teens is the first step in creating an equitable future for them.
 English language proficiency is fundamental and essential for quality of life in the United States.
-We know that limited English proficiency in the U.S. results in numerous consequences, including poorer health outcomes and diminished achievement potential.
+We know that limited English proficiency in the U.S. has numerous negative consequences, including poorer health outcomes and diminished achievement potential.
 The children and teens we’re supporting are being housed by the federal government because they have nowhere else to go.
 This donation and the program we’re building tells them they are not alone, and they will not be forgotten.”

 –Michael Norris, Co-Founder and Head of Marketing, Teen Readers Society